 Because the HVAC industry is so comprehensive, it is impossible to focus on all aspects of just one book.
-If you wanted to know all there is to know about the wiring involved in an HVAC unit, this is the book you should consider.
+If you want to know all there is to know about the wiring involved in an HVAC unit, this is the book you should consider.

 The best part is that it has been revised and updated as the years have passed, so you can be confident that you are getting modern solutions and techniques instead of outdated ones that you would find in an older text.

-This book does a good job explaining how the electricity works in heating and A/C units and provides simple, easy-to-understand explanations of how to implement repairs.
+This book does a good job explaining how electricity works in heating and A/C units and provides simple, easy-to-understand explanations of how to implement repairs.

 2) Refrigeration and Air Conditioning Technology

-Refrigeration and Air Conditioning Technology is one of the staples of many HVAC schools, and there are a lot of students that might need it for their classes.
+Refrigeration and Air Conditioning Technology is one of the staples of many HVAC schools, and there are a lot of students who might need it for their classes.
 Because of the academic necessity, it is one of the most expensive books out there, though it is definitely worth the cost.